krystofmatejka/some-dockers/README.md

 # Some dockers

-Collection of docker files created for various projects
+Collection of dockers created for various projects

 ## List